 In December 2015, I was chosen to be Kentucky Governor Matt Bevin's personal photographer for his inauguration ceremony, and I also worked on Governor Andy Beshear's inauguration in 2019.
 In 2016, I was part of a team from East Kentucky Power that won a national award for the best electric co-op annual report by the National Rural Electric Cooperative Association.
-In 2017, I was awarded Best in Show for my time-exposed photo of East Kentucky Power's Cooper Station Power Plant in Burnside, by the Cooperative Communicators of America.
+In 2017, I was awarded Best of Show for my time-exposed photo of East Kentucky Power's Cooper Station Power Plant in Burnside, by the Cooperative Communicators of America.
 I won the same national best of show award again in 2021 with my Curly Horses in winter.

 My wife Natalie and I have lived in Richmond for 25 years, with our three kids, Nolan, 24, Cameron, 20, and Laura, 18, after living the first part of our lives in Powell County.